MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 8. In the **Permission** column **(F)**, review the permissions that each delegated application has.
 Look for **Read** and **Write** permission or __*.
 All__ permission, and review these carefully because they may not be appropriate.
 ![Example of Permission column F](./media/incident-response-playbook-app-consent/columnf.png)

-    >[!Note]
+    > [!NOTE]
-    >Review the specific users that have consents granted.
+    > Review the specific users that have consents granted.
 If high profile or high impact users have inappropriate consents granted, you should investigate further.
-    >

 9. In the **ClientDisplayName** column **(C)**, look for apps that seem suspicious, such as:
     - Apps with misspelled names